A Lullaby to the Sorrowful Mystery: Reception

 The film received mixed reviews from critics, with criticism mostly directed towards its pacing and confusing narrative.
 Guy Lodge of Variety states in his review that "A major disappointment from a major filmmaker, Diaz's latest super-sized tapestry of historical fact, folklore and cine-poetry is typically ambitious in its expressionism—but sees the helmer venturing into the kind of declamatory, didactic rhetoric that his recent stunners Norte, the End of History and From What Is Before so elegantly avoided."
-Part of the Berlinale Jury citation, headed by Meryl Streep:"...for opening new perspectives in cinema."
-Screen Daily calls it as "...one of Lav Diaz's best works."

-The scholar Noel Vera says:"Ah no--no. Hele sa Hiwagang Hapis is a gorgeous film that traces the outlines of the Philippine character, flaws and virtues and all, from the ferment of an end-of-the-century rebellion through four hundred years of colonial past down to ancient pagan roots.
-If every foreign critic hated it for its many flawed details (forgot to mention, some of the Spanish sounded stilted), its dialogue-heavy dramaturgy, its (ultimately irrelevant) length, none of this would matter.
-The film was made for us Filipinos, to fill our hunger for poetry and narrative and magic, to give us back a sense of our storied past, our mythical and historical dead."

-The Italian critic Giampiero Raganelli cites:"Eight hours of mesmeric black and white, eight hours of beauty."